Chanty

 Skype push notificationsSkype push notifications

 However, video calls work just fine with the only exception – it’s pretty easy to miss them if your volume is off.
-There’s another thing you have to keep in mind – Google Hangouts works under a Google account.
-In case you are no Google fan without a Gmail, you’ll have to create one to start using Hangouts.
+Also, remember that Google Meet (Chat) works under a Google account.
+In case you are no Google fan without a Gmail, you’ll have to create one to start using these services.

-In its turn, Skype has had it all until they’ve decided to redesign.
-People don’t seem to like the new Skype and many are looking for Skype alternatives now.
-However, apart from ambiguous design, Skype remained the communication app we’ve known – with the powerful chat functionality, file sharing, comfortable search and high-quality audio and video calls.
+In contrast, Skype has maintained its reputation as a comprehensive communication tool.
+Despite some redesign criticism, Skype remained the communication app we’ve known – with its powerful chat functionality, file sharing, comfortable search, and high-quality audio and video calls.

 If you need a tool for personal communication, Skype is still a great choice.